FAQs

 That really depends on the capabilities and size of your mobile robot.
 Please get in contact with us at support@toposens.com.

-For practical reasons we recommend a maximum number of 10 sensors simultaneously active in an area of approx. 15 m x 15 m.
+For practical reasons we recommend a maximum number of three sensors active simultaneously in a radius of 10m.

 For 3D mapping you need odometry data, which the ECHO ONE® does not provide.
 You can use the ECHO ONE® for 3D mapping if you couple it with other sensors in a sensor fusion system.

-We provide you with an instruction manual for the ECHO ONE® and the TPU, and an application manual to help you run the Toposens 3D Collision Avoidance System.
+We provide you with an instruction manual for the Toposens ECHO ONE® 3D Collision Avoidance System, and an application manual to help you run the system.

 You can connect to the TPU using both Window and Linux OS.
 You can connect directly to the sensor using Linux system.